nikodem-stolarczyk/spectral-line-shapes/README.md

 This command will sequentially compile all the usage examples and create an executable for each one.
 Executables will be named according to their respective examples, as specified in the Makefile.

 ### matlab
+The `example_*.m` files contains part that adds `mHT Package` catalog to the PATH.
+This allows the mHT functions be used in any path withouth need of moving the functions/package.
+The `example_absorption.m` and `example_dispersion.m` files present the basic syntax and usage of the mHT function to calculate absorption and dispersion of a spectral line.
+The `example_mHT_optional_parameters.m` presents the syntax with the optional parameters and how to add/call some or all of them at once.
+The `example_plots.m` file generates same plots as in `python` usage example and for the sake of the readability are not presented here.
+The `example_cpf` file presents the syntax for the `cpf_accurate` and `cpf_fast` functions.

 ### mathematica